What’s an unconference?

-What people have said / done so far
+What people have said about WWGSD

-- Nicola wrote a column
+- Nicola Patrick wrote a column

 To ensure this happens we have put into place a cancellation and refund policy.
 We have a number of costs we have to meet, including venue and food costs, that do not change if an attendee doesn't turn up.

-Our cancellation and refund policy is:
+Our cancellation and refund policy for retreats is: